cpascual36/cpascual36.github.io/README.md

 <h5>JS</h5>
 ######function updatePositions()

 Removed scrollTop from for loop by caching the value before.
-Requests for style information should be minimized because they prevent the browser from optimizing reflows (Stoyan's phpied.com).
+Requests for style information, such as scrollTop, should be minimized because they prevent the browser from optimizing reflows (Stoyan's phpied.com).
 Also replaced querySelectorAll with getElementsByClassName because it is faster (NCZonline).

 ######function changePizzaSizes(sizes)